chrometoasters/ct-patterns/README.md

 Patterns
 ===========

 This repository is a place to document common patterns.
-These are reused across projects, though the fine details may differ.
+These are reused across projects, though the details may differ.